glest/glest-source/mk/windows/README.md

-# Windows
-ZetaGlest build system for Windows
+# Build ZetaGlest for Windows

 **To build ZetaGlest for the first time:**